martin-fleck/momot/casestudy/modularization/index.md

 </div>

 ### Parameters
-Since when we create a new module, the ``moduleName`` parameter can not be matched automatically by the graph transformation engine, we categorize it as a so called *user parameter* which requires user input.
+Since when we create a new module, the ``moduleName`` parameter can not be matched automatically by the graph transformation engine, we categorize it as a so-called *user parameter* which requires user input.
 In an automated approach however, this user input is substituted by a value generator.
-We therefore provide a increasing name generator for this parameter which produces names starting with *Module* and an increment value of *A*, i.e., *ModuleA*, *ModuleB*, etc.
+We therefore provide an increasing name generator for this parameter which produces names starting with *Module* and an increment value of *A*, i.e., *ModuleA*, *ModuleB*, etc.

 ```
 ModularizationRules.CreateModule.Parameter::MODULE_NAME : new IncrementalStringValue("Module", "A")